An update-resilient Kalman filtering approach: Numerical examples

-where $ p^k_{t} $ and $\hat p^k_{t|t} $ denote the true displacement and the estimated one corresponding to the $k$-th trajectory.
+Then, we evaluate their performance through the average variance of the displacement error: $\overline{\text{MSE}_t} = \frac{1}{M} \sum_{k=1}^{M} \|\hat p^k_{t|t} - p^k_t\|^2 $ where $ p^k_{t} $ and $\hat p^k_{t|t} $ denote the true displacement and the estimated one corresponding to the $k$-th trajectory.
 Fig. \ref{F_drif}–\ref{F_out} show the average variance of the displacement error for the estimators across different scenarios.
 It is worth stressing that the ambiguity set for the proposed U-RKF is fixed a priori, whereas for P-RKF, W-RKF and G-RKF, it is provided by the oracle.
 Even so, as we can see, U-RKF achieves the best performance across all three scenarios.
 The empirical evidence indicates that even when a mild uncertainty is present in the state process, suggesting that one might naturally consider ambiguity sets like those used in P-RKF+or and G-RKF+or, it is ultimately more effective to adopt U-RKF, as it better balances robustness and performance.
+In plain words, P-RKF+or and G-RKF+or are not able to split suitably the mismodeling budget between the state process and measurement models in this situation.
+As a consequence, these estimators are overly conservative in respect to the state process model and overly optimistic in respect to the observation model.
 Furthermore, W-RKF+or achieves a similar estimation performance to U-RKF because the uncertainty in both is framed in terms of the conditional density of $w_t$ given $Y_{t-1}$ as in (\ref{minimax2psi}).
 It is worth stressing that we did not report the performance of S-RKF in these cases because the comparison would not be fair, as S-RKF is specifically designed to handle the presence of outliers.
 Indeed, S-RKF performed worse than the robust estimators in all these cases.
 The performance of the estimators in the presence of outlier-contaminated noise is depicted in Fig. \ref{F_dead}.
 As shown, U-RKF outperforms P-RKF+or and G-RKF+or, and it performs similarly to W-RKF+or.
 Moreover, its performance is also better than that of S-RKF.
 This is because S-RKF is more competitive in scenarios where outliers also affect the state process model (\ref{nomi_linea_mod_proc}).